bomonike/bomonike.github.io/cat.md

 TTT = TRACK-TYPE TRACTOR | The D5K2 TTT is equipped with a hydrostatic power train, except that each hydraulic motor transfers power directly through the final drive to sprockets and tracks.

+Passing Score: 86%

+Planetary gear | between sun gear output in the middle and a large ring gears held on the outside, and a planetary carrier holding planetary pinion gears rotating.
+The planetary carrier is mounted on a countershaft that is connected to the transmission.
+The planetary carrier is mounted on a countershaft that is connected to the transmission for reverse direction.

+Which component connects the power to the wheels or tracks?
+	a) Coupling
+	b) Differential
+s	c) Final drive
+	d) Transmission

+An electric drive power train is electronically controlled by which component?
+	a) Generator
+	b) Inverter
+x	c) ECM
+	d) AC/DC converter

+What type of gear changes the direction of the driven gear so it turns the same direction as the drive gear?
+	a) Bevel gear
+	b) Idler gear
+x	c) Pinion gear
+	d) Spur gear

+What allows the power flow in a gear train to be transferred at right angles? x	a) Bevel gear set
+	b) Idler gear
+	c) Pinion gear
+	d) Spur gear

+In an electric drive power train, mechanical energy from the engine rotates which component?
+	a) Generator
+	b) Inverter
+x	c) Propulsion motor
+	d) AC/DC converter

+gears

+To get reverse in a planetary gear set, which member must be held? x	a) Planetary carrier
+	b) Pinion gear
+	c) Ring gear
+	d) Sun gear

+Which type of drive provides no slippage, can handle high loads, and allows distance between the drive shaft and the driven shaft?
+	a) Gear
+	b) Friction
+	c) Fluid
+x	d) Chain

+This gear arrangement will provide which of the following? x	a) Speed advantage
+	b) Torque advantage
+	c) Power advantage

+The clearance in gear teeth that allows a slight backward movement of the gears is called __________. x	a) Backlash
+	b) Slack
+	c) Involute curve
+	d) Shims

+Which component controls output speed, direction, and torque in a mechanical power train? x	a) Transmission
+	b) Torque converter
+	c) Final drive
+	d) Transfer gear

+A torque converter transmits power using which of the following methods?
+	a) Pneumatics
+	b) Fluid
+x	c) Mechanical advantage
+	d) Drive shaft

+Which of the following are basic functions of a powertrain? x	a) Connect and disconnect power from the engine to the final drives(s) x	b) Modify speed and torque
+	c) Provide a means for reverse
+	d) Equalize power distribution to the final drives (enables the vehicle to turn)

+When calculating gear ratios in a planetary gear set, which component is the largest effective member?
+	a) Bevel gear
+	b) Planetary carrier
+x	c) Ring gear
+	d) Sun gear

+In a hydrostatic drive power train the hydraulic motor can transfer power to the _________. x	a) Transmission
+	b) Final Drive
+x	c) Chain
+x	d) Drive shaft

 ## FET02 Electrical Fundamentals